YoDobchev/Minecraft-Tic-Tac-Toe-datapack-v1.0/README.md

 When you throw a block out of your hotbar, it indicates where you want to place your colored block.
 For instance when you throw out the first block in your hotbar, it will color the block with digit 1 in the field.
 Here is how every hotbar represents a block(hotbar > block):

 ![alt text](http://yogot.free.bg/game.png)

+## Troubleshooting
+If you don't see the text for start, credits and stop do ``/reload``.
+If you still don't see it try doing

+``/datapack enable "file/TicTacToe-v1.0"``

+If you still can't get something to work, hit me up on discord - yo_gotinia#1523.

 ## License
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)